taskiarf/taskiarf/README.md

 # 💫 About Me:
 Hey there!
 I'm Taskia, a Computer Science and Engineering student at BRAC University with a passion for cybersecurity, HCI research with an aim to build technology that improves usability and trust.<br><br>🔐 I’m deeply interested in the intersection of human-computer interaction and security, exploring how design impacts user behavior in secure systems.<br><br>🧠 I also love diving into CTF competitions, learning exploit techniques, reverse engineering, digital forensics, cryptography, and real-world defense strategies.
-When I’m not capturing flags, I’m trying to learn how to design better systems using usability principles and data-driven insights.<br><br>🚀 What I'm Working On<br>🧪 Researching usability challenges in cybercrime reporting platforms<br>💡 Exploring privacy-focused, user-friendly system designs<br>🏁 Participating in national and international CTFs<br><br><br><br><br><br>
+When I’m not capturing flags, I’m trying to learn how to design better systems using usability principles and data-driven insights.<br><br>🚀 What I'm Working On<br>🧪 Researching usability challenges in cybercrime reporting platforms<br>💡 Exploring privacy-focused, user-friendly system designs<br>🏁 Participating in national and international CTFs

 ## 🌐 Socials: